-Running published applications might remain open when Horizon Client disconnects from a server.
-You can configure how running published applications behave when Horizon Client reconnects to the server.
+Running published applications can remain open after you disconnect for a server in Horizon Client.
+You can configure how running published applications behave when you reconnect to the server in Horizon Client.

-You can disable the published application reconnection behavior settings in Horizon Client from the command line or by setting a group policy setting.
+You can disable the published application reconnection behavior settings in Horizon Client, either from the command line, or by configuring a group policy setting.
 The group policy setting takes precedence over the command-line setting.
-For more information, see the -appSessionReconnectionBehavior option in Horizon Client Command Usage, or the Disconnected application session resumption behavior group policy setting in Scripting Definition Settings for Client GPOs.
+For more information, see the -appSessionReconnectionBehavior option in Horizon Client Command Use, or the Disconnected application session resumption behavior group policy setting in Scripting Definition Settings for Client GPOs.

-- In the desktop and application selector window of Horizon Client, right-click a published application and select Settings.
+- In the Horizon Client desktop and application selector window, right-click a published application and select Settings.

-- In the Remote Applications pane that appears, select an application reconnection behavior setting.
+- In the Remote Applications pane, select an application reconnection behavior setting.

-Horizon Client notifies you that you have one or more applications running when you reconnect to the server.
-You can click Reconnect to applications to reopen the application windows, or Not Now to not reopen the application windows.
+Horizon Client notifies you that you have one or more published applications running when you reconnect to the server.
+You can click Reconnect to applications to reopen the published application windows, or Not Now not to reopen the published application windows.

-Application windows for running applications automatically reopen when you reconnect to the server.
+Windows for running published applications reopen when you reconnect to the server.

 Do not ask to reconnect and do not automatically reconnect

-Horizon Client does not prompt you to reopen running applications and running application windows do not reopen when you reconnect to the server.
+Horizon Client does not prompt you to reopen running published applications, and running published application windows do not reopen when you reconnect to the server.